AtScaleInc/sml-models/README.md

 ### How to Load to Tutorial Data into BigQuery

 1. Create a project named `atscale-tutorial-data` in BigQuery
-2. In the BigQuery console for the `atscale-tutorial-data` project, run the following DDL scripts in this directory `/data/loaders/bigquery` in this repository:
+2. In the BigQuery console for the `atscale-tutorial-data` project, run the following DDL scripts in this [directory](data/loaders/bigquery):
 	1. [`load-as-adventure.sql`](data/loaders/bigquery/load-as_adventure.sql)
 	2. [`load-ww-importers.sql`](data/loaders/bigquery/load-ww-importers.sql)
 	3. [`load-tpcds.sql`](data/loaders/bigquery/load-tpcds.sql)

-## Creating an AtScale Data Warehouse to your Own Data
+## Creating an AtScale Connection to your Own Data

-1. **Go to AtScale Settingsn:** In AtScale Design Center, click on the "Settings" dropdown by clicking on the AtScale logo icon (upper left).
+1. **Go to AtScale Settings:** In AtScale Design Center, click on the "Settings" dropdown by clicking on the AtScale logo icon (upper left).

 ![AtScale-Design-Center-Settings](images/AtScale-Design-Center-Settings.png)

-2. **Create a Data Warehouse:** In AtScale Design Center Settings, click on the "Data Warehouse" option (top left) and click on the icon (right) for the data platform you wish to connect (i.e. BigQuery, Snowflake, Databricks, etc.).
+2. **Create a Data Warehouse:** In Settings, click on the "Data Warehouse" option (top left) and click on the icon (right) for the data platform you wish to connect (i.e. BigQuery, Snowflake, Databricks, etc.).

 ![AtScale Design Center Add Connection](images/AtScale-Design-Center-Add-Snowflake.png)

-2. **Enter Data Warehouse Information:** In AtScale Design Center Data Warehouse property panel, enter your information and click on the "Apply" button. **Note that you may need to create a new database and schema to hold AtScale's aggregate tables.**
+2. **Enter Data Warehouse Information:** In the Data Warehouse property panel, enter your information and click on the "Apply" button. **Note that you may need to create a new database and schema to hold AtScale's aggregate tables.**

 ![AtScale Design Center Add DW Properties](images/AtScale-Design-Center-DW-Properties.png)